Spectra for the Vacuum Cherenkov Effect in Astrophysical Electromagnetic Cascades with Lorentz Invariance Violation: Discussion and Outlook

 In this work, we investigated if the \acl{VC} leaves a discernible imprint in high-energy gamma-ray data.
 We found that in regions like the Milky Way, where magnetic fields are modest ($\sim 0.1 \; \text{nT}$), that \ac{VC} dominates over synchrotron losses by several orders of magnitude.
 This is not true in the surroundings of highly magnetized compact objects, where strong magnetic fields incur synchrotron losses that depend quadratically on the field.
 However, the radiated synchrotron power when Lorentz symmetry is broken may not follow trivially.

 Compared to inverse Compton scattering of energetic electrons off photon backgrounds such as the \ac{CMB} and the \ac{EBL}, \ac{VC} is also more efficient.

-While our primary focus was on electrons and positrons, our finding can be immediately extended to other charged leptons, namely muons and tauons, provided that their lifetime exceeds the \ac{VC} time scale.
+While our primary focus was on electrons and positrons, our findings can be immediately extended to other charged leptons, namely muons and tauons, provided that their lifetime exceeds the \ac{VC} time scale.

 A noteworthy feature of our framework is that we allow the Lorentz-violating coefficients to differ by particle species.
 Because \ac{CPT}-odd terms flip the signs between particles and antiparticles, this distinction is indispensable for any realistic phenomenology.